 Bleepa is a secure instant messaging system with the ability to share clinical-grade medical images between a hospital PACS system and clinicians’ personal devices in real-time.
 It makes the discussion, review and decision-making surrounding PACS images faster and safer than ever before.

 Bleepa enables any medical imaging investigation to be seamlessly shared between the entire clinical team, even if those teams are based at home.
-Unlike WhatsApp and other messaging systems, images displayed on Bleepa are certified as being of clinical review quality in compliance with CE marking and RCR guidelines.
+Unlike other messaging systems, images displayed on Bleepa are certified as being of clinical review quality in compliance with CE marking and RCR guidelines.
 Cases can be discussed through secure instant messaging and image annotation allowing decisions to be communicated instantly between team members, which is something that is not provided by traditional PACS vendors and is unique to our solution.
 Bleepa works on any internet-connected device including mobile phones, tablets, laptops and desktops meaning that clinicians already have the hardware that they need at home

 Bleepa is vendor neutral and can bolt onto any hospital PACS.
 Once connected Bleepa will enable network benefits including interhospital image viewing if required, clinicians from one site can be re-deployed to review imaging/input into cases at other sites as needed.
 It’s a single login and therefore easy for clinicians to access.